YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

-### Configure your groups
+### Accessing groups

 *Galène* meeting rooms are called "groups".

 Any group is accessible at `https://domain.tld/group/GroupName`, by typing its name in the home page search field, or by selecting it in the public list (if the group is configured as publicly visible, see below).

-#### Configuring groups and adding new ones
+#### Creating and configuring groups

-Groups are defined by *json* files located in *Galène* folder (`/opt/yunohost/galene/groups`).
+Groups are defined by *json* files located in the *Galène* folder (`/opt/yunohost/galene/groups`).
 Each group is represented by a `GroupName.json` file.
-To create a new group, you need to create a `GroupNameExample.json` file (you can also make subfolder, and the groups will be accessible with `https://domain.tld/group/subfolder/GroupName`).
-Various options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file)
+To create a new group, you need to create a `GroupNameExample.json` file (you can also make subfolder groups, and the groups will be accessible with `https://domain.tld/group/subfolder/GroupName`).
+Various options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file).

 *NB: spaces are supported in group file names.*

-### Configure your TURN server
+### Configuring your TURN server

-#### Using Galène Turn server
+#### Using *Galène*'s TURN server
-Galène comes with build in TURN server that should work out-of-the-box.
+Galène comes with a built-in TURN server that should work out-of-the-box.
-- If your server is behind NAT, allow incoming traffic to TCP port `8443` (or whatever is configured with the `-http` option in `/etc/systemd/system/galene.service`) and port `1194` (or whatever is configured with the `-turn` option in `/etc/systemd/system/galene.service`)
+- If your server is behind NAT, allow incoming traffic to TCP port `8443` (or whatever is configured with the `-http` option in `/etc/systemd/system/galene.service`) and TCP/UDP port `1194` (or whatever is configured with the `-turn` option in `/etc/systemd/system/galene.service`)

-#### Using you own TURN server
+#### Using your own TURN server
 - Install [coturn_ynh](https://github.com/YunoHost-Apps/coturn_ynh).
-- Add `/opt/yunohost/galene/data/ice-servers.json` with this lines and change `turn.example.org` and `secret`
+- Add `/opt/yunohost/galene/data/ice-servers.json` with these lines and change `turn.example.org` and `secret`

 ```
     [